React PubSub using Diffusion Websocket Server

 export type FleetData = {[id: string]: Vehicle};

 Using these types we can implement the subscription to the Diffusion topics.
-In this example, we assume that each vehicle of the fleet has a separate topic that is regularly updated with the lates vehicle data.
+In this example, we assume that each vehicle of the fleet has a separate topic that is regularly updated with the latest vehicle data.
 The topic path for each vehicle is vehicle/<vehicle-id>, where <vehicle-id> is the ID string of the vehicle.
 Each topic can be subscribed to by a JSON stream containing the vehicle data.
-Let’s put the code subscribing to the Diffusion topics into the a function subscribeToFleetData in the file app/lib/subscribe.ts.
+Let’s put the code subscribing to the Diffusion topics into the function subscribeToFleetData in the file app/lib/subscribe.ts.

 import * as diffusion from 'diffusion';